alessandroardenghi/MultiTaskDeiT/README.md

 - modify model to do only one encoder pass
 - change jigsaw patch size
 - parallelize training
-- logger during training: mlflow.start_run
+- logger during training: mlflow.start_run ✅
-- better models saving layout
+- better models saving layout ✅
 - save some images for the coloring accuracy
 - Write reconstruction function
-- Add argparse
+- Add argparse/yaml ✅
 - add method 'reconstruction' or 'sequential' to switch modes
+- IMPORTANT TO SOLVE: bug in loading the model pretrained because of self.head